Stillwater · Mixed · North West / Derbyshire–Lancashire Border

 Plan A

 Set up a broadside drift and cover the water systematically.
-Work Dry Fly on the bob and Emerger on the point.
+Work Dry Fly on the bob and Terrestrial on the point.
 In the ripple, a bushy searching dry (Hopper, Shipman's, Elk Hair Caddis) outperforms flush emergers — it stays visible and holds the surface tension.

 Plan B